aws-cloudformation/cfn-language-discussion/RFCs/0009-Fn::ForEach.md

 #### Use case 4: Replicate similar properties

-In this example, customer is using Fn::ForEach to duplicate same inputs to  `AWS::EC2::Instance` properties such as ImageId, InstanceType, and AvailabilityZone.
+In this example, the customer is using Fn::ForEach to duplicate the same inputs to `AWS::EC2::Instance` properties such as ImageId, InstanceType, and AvailabilityZone.

 #### JSON